SANTA CLARA VALLEY – 1964

 “That’s got to hurt,” Phil said sympathetically.

 “Breaks my heart,” the woman said.
-“All the old families that grew in this valley are selling out and leaving.
+“All the old families that grew and farmed in this valley are selling out and leaving.
 In ten years I’m not going to recognize my hometown.”

 “Where are you going to go?”
 John asked.